situmtech/situm-android-getting-started/README.md

 ## Android 6.0 compilation

-Due to changes made to Android 6.0, the library support to Apache HTTP client has been deleted.
-To continue using the Apache HTTP API, we have to declare the following dependences into the file *build.gradle* (Module: App):
+Due to changes in Android 6.0, the library support to the Apache HTTP client, used by Situm SDK, has been deleted.
+To allow our SDK to use Apache HTTP API and maintain the compatibility with Android 6.0, we have to declare the following dependences into the file *build.gradle* (Module: App):

 ```
 	useLibrary	'org.apache.http.legacy'
 ```

-In addition, we have to add the dependencies to a target of android 23:
+In addition, we have to add the dependencies to a target of *Android 23*:
 ```
 compile	'com.android.support:appcompat-v7:23.1.1'
 ```